Buying a House Out of State: 8 Tips

 Even if you’re already actively looking at properties online, seeing things in person can help you familiarize yourself with the area.
 Plan a trip early on, and spend time driving around to get a feel for the neighborhoods.
 Consider doing a test run of what your commute will be like for work.
 Expand your exploration to see what stores, restaurants, and parks are close by to make sure the area has what you want.

-If possible, try and go to an open house or two while visiting, or have your realtor set up some showings.
+If possible, try and go to an open house or two while visiting, or have your real estate agent set up some showings.
 Even if you don’t find your dream home, seeing inside similar properties will give you a more realistic picture of what houses are like in your new city.

 A secondary visit should happen when you find that dream home.
 It’s best to see a place before you buy it, so try and budget for both a fact-finding visit and an in-person trip.